Park & Ride

 We could have a society where the top earners are on (let’s say) 50 times the bottom earners.
 Perhaps exceptions could be made if someone came up with a really, really good reason and had a majority agree, but in general, what justification could there be?

 What I’m envisioning is a society that husbands its resources rather than plays the winner-takes-all game.
-The humans need to start asking what they give more than what they get in relation to the totality.[link]
+The humans need to start asking what they give more than what they get in relation to the totality.[link this post]